Prussian Army: Creation of the army

 The army of Prussia grew out of the united armed forces created during the reign of Elector Frederick William of Brandenburg (1640–1688).
 Hohenzollern Brandenburg-Prussia had primarily relied upon Landsknecht mercenaries during the Thirty Years' War, in which Brandenburg was devastated.
 Swedish and Imperial forces occupied the country.
 In the spring of 1644, Frederick William started building a standing army through conscription to better defend his state.

 By 1643–44, the developing army numbered only 5,500 troops, including 500 musketeers in Frederick William's bodyguard.
 The elector's confidant Johann von Norprath recruited forces in the Duchy of Cleves and organized an army of 3,000 Dutch and German soldiers in the Rhineland by 1646.
 Garrisons were also slowly augmented in Brandenburg and the Duchy of Prussia.
 Frederick William sought assistance from France, the traditional rival of Habsburg Austria, and began receiving French subsidies.
-He based his reforms on those of Louvois, the War Minister of King Louis XIV of France.
+He based his reforms on those of Louvois, the War Minister of King Louis XIV.
 The growth of his army allowed Frederick William to achieve considerable territorial acquisitions in the 1648 Treaty of Westphalia, despite Brandenburg's relative lack of success during the war.

 The provincial estates desired a reduction in the army's size during peacetime, but the elector avoided their demands through political concessions, evasion and economy.
 In the 1653 Brandenburg Recess between Frederick William and the estates of Brandenburg, the nobility provided the sovereign with 530,000 thalers in return for affirmation of their privileges.
 The Junkers thus cemented their political power at the expense of the peasantry.
 Once the elector and his army were strong enough, Frederick William was able to suppress the estates of Cleves, Mark and Prussia.

 Frederick William attempted to professionalize his soldiers during a time when mercenaries were the norm.
 In addition to individually creating regiments and appointing colonels, the elector imposed harsh punishments for transgressions, such as punishing by hanging for looting, and running the gauntlet for desertion.
 Acts of violence by officers against civilians resulted in decommission for a year.
 He developed a cadet institution for the nobility; although the upper class was resistant to the idea in the short term, the integration of the nobility into the officer corps allied them with the Hohenzollern monarchy in the long term.
 Field Marshals of Brandenburg-Prussia included Derfflinger, John George II, Spaen and Sparr.
 The elector's troops traditionally were organized into disconnected provincial forces.
 In 1655, Frederick William began the unification of the various detachments by placing them under Sparr's overall command.
 Unification also increased through the appointment of Generalkriegskommissar Platen as head of supplies.
 These measures decreased the authority of the primarily mercenary colonels who had been so prominent during the Thirty Years' War.